MP Estate Planning UK

 What paperwork should we have ready before scanning — trust deed, letters and supporting records?

-Have the trust deed, deeds of variation, settlor letters, trustee ID, beneficiary details and any relevant bank or investment statements.
-Also include court orders or legal advice where applicable.
+Have the signed trust deed, any deeds of appointment or retirement of trustees, deeds of variation, the settlor’s letter of wishes, trustee identification documents, beneficiary details and any relevant bank or investment statements.
+Also include TR1 forms (for property transfers into trust), HMRC correspondence, and any trustee resolutions where applicable.
 These give a clear chain of authority and purpose for the trust.

 What are best practices for file names, formats, legibility and page order?

-Use simple filenames that describe the item and date, save as PDF where possible and scan at 200–300 dpi for legibility.
-Keep pages in the original order and include a cover sheet with the trust name and URN/UTR if available.
-Clear files reduce rework and speed up verification.
+Use simple filenames that describe the item and date (for example, SmithFamily_Deed_2020_V1.pdf).
+Save as PDF where possible and scan at 200–300 dpi for legibility.
+Keep pages in the original order and include a cover sheet with the trust name and URN or UTR if available.
+Ensure signature blocks, schedules and any Land Registry forms are fully visible.
+Clear files reduce rework and speed up HMRC verification.

 How should we protect personal data when preparing scans and where is redaction appropriate?

-Remove or redact unrelated personal information before sending.
+Remove or redact personal information that HMRC does not need to see — for instance, unrelated financial details or third‑party data.
 Store scans on encrypted devices and delete temporary copies after upload.
-Only disclose personal data that HMRC reasonably requires and follow data‑protection guidance to keep beneficiary and settlor information secure.
+Only disclose personal data that HMRC reasonably requires, and follow data‑protection guidance (UK GDPR) to keep beneficiary and settlor information secure.
+Remember, a trust is a private legal arrangement, and the TRS register is not publicly accessible.

 How do we create an audit trail showing dates, versions and trustee approvals?

-Keep dated copies of each version, note who approved changes and record the method of submission (TRS upload, agent submission, post).
-A short approval log saved with the files helps if HMRC queries a change or asks for evidence of trustee agreement.
+Keep dated copies of each version of every document, note who approved changes and record the method of submission (TRS upload, agent submission or post).
+A short approval log — listing the date, action taken, who authorised it and the confirmation reference — saved alongside your trust deed file provides clear evidence if HMRC queries a change or asks for proof of trustee agreement.

 How do we keep our Government Gateway ID, password and access code process secure?